Hennepin County Medical Center: History

 The original hospital building, established in 1887 as Minneapolis City Hospital, before being referred to as "General Hospital" or "City Hospital", sat a block from its current main location.
 Ownership was transferred to the county in 1964, when it was renamed Hennepin County General Hospital.
 The hospital took its current name in 1974.
 By the late 1960s, the hospital was a disorganized patchwork of buildings, leading to the decision to clear and rebuild the facility.
 The current hospital facility was completed in 1976 and renamed Hennepin County Medical Center, following a $25 million bond passed by voters in 1969.
 The hospital expanded in 1991 when the adjacent Metropolitan-Mount Sinai Medical Center closed.
 It gained Level I trauma center status in 1989, the first such site in the state.

 The hospital underwent a governance change in January 2007, which created a new governing entity with greater autonomy from the county government.
 The hospital's public mission did not change, but this transition was made to ensure the long-term viability of the hospital.
-In 2012 the hospital partnered with NorthPoint Health and Wellness Center, Metropolitan Health Plan, and Hennepin County's Human Services and Public Health Department to form an accountable care organization called Hennepin Health.
+In 2012, the hospital partnered with NorthPoint Health and Wellness Center, Metropolitan Health Plan, and Hennepin County's Human Services and Public Health Department to form an accountable care organization called Hennepin Health.
 By February 2013, Hennepin Health had enrolled 6,000 clients.

 In 2015, the Hennepin County Board allocated $192 million for a new outpatient center which features multiple clinics across from the HCMC entrance.
 The building opened in March 2018.
 In 2018, HCMC became Hennepin Healthcare.

+In 2022, the Hennepin Healthcare safety net counted 626,000 in-person and 50,586 virtual clinic visits, and 87,731 emergency room visits.

 Hennepin Healthcare's East Lake Clinic in the historic Coliseum Building and Hall was among the property locations damaged by arson during the George Floyd protests in Minneapolis–Saint Paul.
 A Molotov cocktail was thrown through a window in the overnight hours of May 30, 2020, destroying the clinic.